Singapore football coach sacking: Limp Lions not solely Nishigaya’s fault

 Albirex Niigata coach Kazuaki Yoshinaga and former Warriors boss Alex Weaver were in the running but did not get the job despite having won the Singapore Premier League title and their experience working in local football.

-Japan national team and Olympic team assistant Tsutomu Ogura is believed to have agreed terms with the FAS and was recently in town for medical tests.
+Former assistant coach of the Japan national team and their Olympic side, Tsutomu Ogura, is believed to have agreed terms with the FAS and was recently in town for medical tests.

 The local fraternity is hoping that the FAS, its management and the team will learn from this failure, as a coach on his own can only do so much.